California grizzly bear: European contact

+The first documented sighting of a grizzly bear in California occurred in 1603 when a Spanish explorer near Monterey described how bears came down to feed on a whale carcass stranded on the beach.
+However, his reports were not widely circulated, so the existence of grizzlies in California was not well-known to Europeans until the eighteenth century.

-Europeans' first recorded encounters with California grizzly bears are found in diaries kept by several members of the 1769 Portola expedition, the first European land exploration of what is now the state of California.
+Western Europeans' first well-circulated encounters with California grizzly bears are found in diaries kept by several members of the 1769 Portola expedition, the first European land exploration of what is now the state of California.
 Several place names that include the Spanish word for bear (oso) trace their origins back to that first overland expedition (e.g. Los Osos).
 As the settled frontier of New Spain was extended northward, settlers began to populate California and establish large cattle herds as the main industry.
-The ranchers' domesticated livestock were easy prey for the grizzly bears roaming freely across the state.
-By eating their livelihood and scaring them, the grizzlies became enemies of the rancheros.
-Vaqueros hunted the grizzlies, often roping and capturing them to be pitted against other animals in public battles.
+The ranchers' livestock were easy prey for the largely herbivorous-omnivorous grizzly bears found across the state.
+In turn, grizzly populations increased around human settlements.
+By eating their livelihood, and scaring them, the grizzlies became enemies of the rancheros.
+Vaqueros hunted the grizzlies, often roping and capturing them alive to be pitted against other animals in public battles (bloodsports).